subzero10/leapfin-exercise/README.md

 ./bin/run -h
 ```

 ## Demo/Screenshot:

 ![screenshot.png](screenshot.png)

 ## Implementation Notes:

 - The program is written in Nodejs, using Typescript.
 I chose Typescript to write strongly typed, better maintainable code.
-If you build the program locally and run it with `./bin/run`, there will be a slight performance hit because the Typescript code is transpiled to Javascript at runtime.
+If you use the last installation option to run the program (clone from github), there will be a slight performance hit because the Typescript code is transpiled to Javascript at runtime.
 If you run the program from the npm installation or use the pre-built executable, it will execute Javascript directly.
 - I used [oclif](https://oclif.io/) to create generate the boilerplate for a cli program.
 It comes with a framework to parse arguments, write tests and package to single file executables.
 - I chose to use the native [`worker_threads` module from nodejs](https://nodejs.org/api/worker_threads.html) as my workers to do the processing (substring search).
 An alternative would be to fork processes, but that would be less efficient as they have a higher memory footprint and will take more time to start.
 - I spent some time looking for efficient algorithms to do substring search, but it turns out that `String.indexOf()` is pretty fast.
 I read [here](https://harrymoreno.com/2015/08/18/substring-searching-in-javascript.html) that Google’s V8 engine which runs nodejs has a very fast implementation of `String.indexOf()`.
 It uses the [Boyer-Moore algorithm](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm) together with some tweaks based on the inputs.
 I wrote some tests (found in `./test/search-algorithm.test.ts`) to compare with an [open source package](https://www.npmjs.com/package/fast-string-search) that also implements the Boyer-Moore algorithm. `String.indexOf()` performs faster.
-- Finally, if you run the program with a small timeout (< 1 second), you might experience a timeout for all workers because they will probably timeout before they are initialized and ready to process.
+- Finally, if you run the program with a small timeout (< 1 second), you might experience a timeout for all workers because the timeout will kick in before the workers are initialized and start processing.
 I assume this is expected since the instructions say “the total elapsed time of the program should not exceed the timeout limit”.